Philippine Travel

 Boracay Island

-White sand beach at BoracayThe beaches of the Boracay Island is located off the north-western tip of Panay Island, Philippines.
+The beaches of the Boracay Island is located off the north-western tip of Panay Island in the Philippines.
 Boracay is world famous and is almost always the first beach mentioned when tourist, foreign & locals alike talk about vacation places in the Philippines.

 The island of Boracay is 7.5 kilometers long and 2 kilometers wide.
 The popular powdery White Sand Beach (which take up most of the western side of the island) is where most of tourist go to see and be seen.
 Boracay Island has electricity and piped water and has grown into an international tourist hub with 20 dive sites, scores of bars and restaurants, native tattoo parlours, banks, a fire department, and a police station.
 There is also a Tourist Center that also serves as a souvenir shop and an airline reservation center.

-white beach with coconut palmsAside from scuba diving, snorkelling & sunbathing, a common sight round Boracay Island is sailing on slender hulled boats called Paraw.
+white beach with coconut palmsAside from scuba diving, snorkeling & sunbathing, a common sight round Boracay Island is sailing on slender hulled boats called Paraw.
 Passengers occasionally seat on a webbing area between the outrigger supports.
 The Paraw is exceptionally fast off the wind, but difficult to maneuver, requiring the foresail to be backed.
 They can be hired for trips round the island, a wonderful experience if you don't mind getting wet.
 There are three classes of Paraw with size limits on each.
 Races are regularly staged each year with the winning boat getting a considerable prize.

-Boracay beachfront pictureThe nightlife of Boracay is very lively with the numerous clubs and bars spanning the whole stretch of the beach.
+Night life at BoracayThe nightlife of Boracay is very lively with the numerous clubs and bars spanning the whole stretch of the beach.
 From Friday's at the northern part of the beach to Lorenzo South at the southern end.
 It is specially so during Lent & Christmas season when Boracay Island is transformed into a big fiesta.
 It is the time when local & foreign tourist come in droves.
 But whatever season, If partying is your cup of tea, then the nightlife of Boracay is for you.

+Popular hang outs at the central portion of Boracay strip are: Friday's, Cocomangas, Pier 1 and Hay Jude -just to name a few.
 To the golf enthusiast, there is the 18 hole, par 72 golf course at Filinvest's Fairways & Blue Waters.
 It is a first class club and hotel located a short distance from the beach.
 A nice place to picnic during the day and do some diving or snorkelling is Crocodile Island.
 There are also Bat Caves to explore on the northeast coast of Yapak and at the southern end of Bulabug Beach, there is Sunken Forest to discover.

-Resorts & Hotels in Boracay Island:
+Resorts & Hotels in Boracay Island

-Alice in Wonderland Resort Hotel
+Para-sailing at BoracayAlice in Wonderland Resort Hotel

 Regency Beach Resort